Service Registration and Discovery

 }

-Add some properties to eureka-service/src/main/resources/application.properties to handle all of these requirements, as the following listing shows:
+Add some properties to eureka-server/src/main/resources/application.yml to handle these requirements, as the following listing shows:

 Talking to the Registry